-Alexander Park Trails I’m pretty excited about this new walking trail that opened recently!
-It’s described as having “picturesque bridges and forestry”.
+Alexander Park Trails It’s described as having “picturesque bridges and forestry”.
 There is a water fountain and bathrooms located at the trailhead and it’s convenient to shops and restaurants around McDonough.

 JP Moseley Disc Golf Located in Moseley Park in Stockbridge, bring your own discs and enjoy this free 18 hole course.
-Labeled a “championship caliber course” this park is great for all ages and skill level.
+Labeled a “championship-caliber course” this park is great for all ages and skill levels.

 Self-Guided Filming Tour If you’d like to see where some of your favorite shows and movies have been filmed around Henry county, check out this guide.
 From Hunger Games to Walking Dead, there’s probably something on the list that interests everyone in the family.

-PorchFest (mid-October) A grass roots musical festival that turns porches into stages for local band and musicians.
+PorchFest (mid-October) A grassroots musical festival that turns porches into stages for local bands and musicians.
 Incorporated in Hampton’s Porch Fest is art with “pop-up” art shops mixed throughout the fest.
 Image an afternoon where porches, close to downtown, become stages or an artist’s shop.
-People walking or bicycling around listening to musicians, checking out the arts, hanging out on lawns and sidewalks, and connecting/reconnecting with their neighbors.
+People walk or bicycle around listening to live music, checking out the arts, hanging out on lawns and sidewalks, and connecting/reconnecting with their neighbors.

 Summer Movies and Concerts Head to Stockbridge in Summer for FREE movies and concerts at the City Hall lawn.
 Bring your lawn chairs and blankets, and prepare for a great time.
 Just a note that Hampton, Ga also has a FREE summer concert series.